Easy-to-Read Circuit Breakers

 Use Pocket Change to Determine Wire Sizes

-When adding an outlet, you need to use wire the same gauge as the existing wiring.
+When you add an electrical outlet, you need to use wire the same gauge as the existing wiring.
 How do you tell if your old wiring is 12-gauge or 14-gauge?
 A simple visual makes it easy.

 Twelve-gauge is about the thickness of a nickel, and 14-gauge about the thickness of a dime.
 Also, look at the breaker for the circuit in question to see if it’s a 15-amp or a 20-amp breaker.
 A 20-amp circuit requires wire size 12-gauge or larger.